 I had no clue what I was stepping into when I went to the screening for Disney’s Frozen in January.
 I hadn’t seen many previews for Frozen (I don’t watch a lot of TV) and I honestly thought it was one of the Tinker Bell movies.
 Boy, was I in for a surprise!

-The opening scene of Frozen begins with Anna and Elsa as little girls, I turned to my sister-in-law and said "Those are my girls".
-I instantly fell in love because Anna pronounced AH NA was my daughter Anna!
+The opening scene of Frozen begins with Anna and Elsa as little girls; I turned to my sister-in-law and said, “Those are my girls.”
+I instantly fell in love because Anna pronounced AH NA was exactly like my daughter Anna!
 The laugh, the hair, the dramatics.
-I almost cried, it was that sweet.
-Elsa on the other hand was very much like my daughter Alexis.
+I almost cried; it was that sweet.
+Elsa, on the other hand, was very much like my daughter Alexis.
 Blonde hair, older sister, a natural leader.
-Of course after seeing Frozen in theaters with my daughters they both claimed the girls as their own, and on the way home sadly proclaimed "I want to be Elsa" and "Mom can you call me AH NA", which I did for days.
+Of course, after seeing Frozen in theaters with my daughters, they both claimed the girls as their own, and on the way home sadly proclaimed, “I want to be Elsa” and “Mom, can you call me AH NA” which I did for days.

-I think what struck me the most about this movie, were the Biblical lessons that can be so easily taught using the film.
-While Disney claims that they do not make movies to promote ideas or teach lessons, but to entertain, every story has a message and Frozen's message about fear is one that is hard to miss!
+What struck me the most about this movie was the Biblical lessons that can be so easily taught using the film.
+While Disney claims that they do not make movies to promote ideas or teach lessons but to entertain, every story has a message, and Frozen’s message about fear is one that is hard to miss!

-So with that in mind, I would like to share my thoughts on some of the "lessons" from Disney's Frozen that you as a Christian mom can use as talking points after viewing this movie together with your children.
-You can get Disney's Frozen on DVD March 18th.
+So with that in mind, I would like to share my thoughts on some of the “lessons” from Disney’s Frozen that you, as a Christian mom, can use as talking points after viewing this movie together with your children.
+You can get Disney’s Frozen on DVD on March 18th.

 This post will center around one of the main themes of the movie; fear.
 There are other elements that I may write about, but this one was the one that stuck out the most for me.

-In my opinion fear is one of the main elements in the movie Frozen.
-Not only Elsa's fear, but also the fear of her parents.
-Elsa and her parents are afraid of her power so they decide it's best to remove Anna's memories of it, and they lock themselves away from the outside world so no one will find out about what Elsa can do.
-The fear of Elsa's power (or gift) leads to Elsa isolating herself from everyone, including her sister.
+In my opinion, fear is one of the main elements in the movie Frozen.
+Not only Elsa’s fear but also the fear of her parents.
+Elsa and her parents are afraid of her power, so they decide it’s best to remove Anna’s memories of it, and they lock themselves away from the outside world so no one will find out about what Elsa can do.
+The fear of Elsa’s power (or gift) leads to Elsa isolating herself from everyone, including her sister.
 Anna is left alone with no one to play with, grow up with, or guide her.
-While Elsa is left alone to try and learn how to deal with what she now views as a curse, and not a gift.
+At the same time, Elsa is left alone to learn how to deal with what she now views as a curse and not a gift.

 Fear in Frozen?
 There’s a Bible verse for that!